carolinatannus/data_viz/README.md

 > Selecting main tourist destinations as a location reference

 4) Considering external factors
-> Taking into consideration the list of attractions Paola wants to visit and, additionally, the safety issue in New York.
+> Taking into consideration the safety issue in New York.

 5) Building presentation